 NYOS – National Youth Orchestras of Scotland

-Applications for the NYOS Classical Orchestra Courses are now open and will close on Friday 20 September.
+Applications for the NYOS Classical Orchestra Courses are now closed and will open again in August 2020.

 Since 1979, the National Youth Orchestras of Scotland (NYOS) has been providing young instrumentalists in Scotland with unforgettable training and performance experiences.
 Today, NYOS has more opportunities than ever before for keen young musicians.

 - Do you want to perform in orchestral ensembles at the highest national level?

 - Are you an aspiring musician who wants to improve your ensemble skills?